alphaorionis/jeeboot/Network.md

    - a group byte
    - a node id byte
    - the packet data
-   - a packet CRC-16 that is calculated over the entire UDP payload

 There is no registration defined in V1: the router and the clients must know a-priori whom to send what where.